-Designed for students who had difficulty in their previous math or science classes, Math and Science Advantage is intended to give students extra time and additional support to foster their success in high school mathematics and science curricula.
-Students will engage in lessons that reinforce classroom learning, and will have time to work on assigned math and science homework as well as on additional problems and activities that supplement classroom learning.
-In order to enroll in this class, students must receive a recommendation from their current math or science teacher.
+Designed for students who had difficulty in their previous math classes, Math Advantage is intended to give students extra time and additional support to foster their success in middle school mathematics.
+Students will engage in lessons that reinforce classroom learning, and will have time to work on assigned math homework as well as on additional problems and activities that supplement classroom learning.
+In order to enroll in this class, students must receive a recommendation from their current math teacher.
 Each student will be expected to come to class ready to work, with all materials: textbook, notebook, homework assignments and any other material necessary for success.
 Grading will be based on participation and completion.